zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 This is English as a Second Language Podcast episod e 1,035.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Become a member of  ESL Podcast and download the Learning Guide for this episode.
-You c an also take a look at our ESL Podcast courses on our website.
+You can also take a look at our ESL Podcast courses on our website.

 This episode is a dialogue between Claudia and Raul  about buying things from the store without ever really talking to anyone.
 Le t’s get started.